RicoJia/ricojia.github.io/_posts/2026/2026-04-14-YOLO Reviews.markdown

 In particular, the bounding box refinement step is ultimately a regression.
 Its input is a bounding box proposal, e.g., `P=(Px​,Py​,Pw​,Ph​)`.
 The model will output a delta to this prediction: `[delta_x, delta_y, delta_w, delta_h]`.

 Additionally, YOLO used:
 - Leaky ReLU: like ReLU, but allows a small negative output when the input is negative.
-This avoids the **dying ReLU problem**: with normal ReLU, negative inputs become exactly 0, If a neuron keeps receiving negative inputs, its gradient can become zero, and stop learning.
+This avoids the **dying ReLU problem**.
+With vanilla ReLU, negative inputs become exactly 0; if a neuron keeps receiving negative inputs, its gradient can become zero and it stops learning.
-- Dropout: after the first fully connected layer, drop out is turned on such that randomly chosen neurons are turned off amd the network cannot rely too heavily on specific neurons or one specific pathway.
-Each neuron has to learn features that are useful
+- Dropout: after the first FC layer, dropout is enabled so randomly selected neurons are turned off.
+This prevents the network from relying too heavily on a narrow pathway and encourages more robust feature learning.
-- Data Augmentation
+- Data augmentation.

 ![](https://i.postimg.cc/TYHYQCD0/Screenshot-from-2026-05-21-11-21-10.png)

-YOLO V1 divides the input image into an SxS grid.
-The center of a cell is responsible for detecting an object that falls into the cell.
-Every bounding box has a confidence score, so IoU (Intersection over Union) is used to filter out predictions that do not cover most amount of high-confidence cells.
+YOLOv1 divides the input image into an $S \times S$ grid.
+The cell containing an object's center is responsible for detecting that object.
+Each predicted bounding box has a confidence score, and IoU (Intersection over Union) is used to filter poor predictions.

 Limitations:
-- Each grid cell can only have one class
+- Each grid cell can predict only one class.
-- Loss function for small bounding boxes is the same for large bounding boxes, which could magnify IoU of the small bboxes.
+- The loss for small boxes is treated similarly to large boxes, which can hurt localization quality for small objects.
-- Localization Error
+- Localization errors are common.

-## [YOLO V2](https://arxiv.org/pdf/1612.08242#page=4.24) (Joseph Redmon, Ali Farhadi, 2017)
+## [YOLOv2](https://arxiv.org/pdf/1612.08242) (Joseph Redmon, Ali Farhadi, 2017)

-Aka YOLO 9000, YOLO V2 can detect 9000 classes
+Also known as YOLO9000, YOLOv2 can detect about 9000 classes.

 ```python
 predictions = model(image)  # many grid-cell / anchor predictions